datacommonsorg/import/docs/counters.md

 #### Suggested User Actions

-1. ISO8601 is in the format YYYY-MM-DD (e.g. 2020-07-10), optionally with time of day appended.
+1. [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) is in the format YYYY-MM-DD (e.g. 2020-07-10), optionally with time of day appended.

 ### Sanity_NonDoubleObsValue

-Found an Observation value inthat was not a number.
+Found an `StatVarObservation` node with a value that was not a number.

 ### Sanity_ObsMissingValueProp

-Observation node is missing the required `value` property
+`StatVarObservation` node is missing the required `value` property

 ### Sanity_EmptyProperty

-An empty property (property with no text) was found
+An empty property (property with no text) was found.

+#### Suggested User Actions

+1. Try searching your input files for a line that starts with a colon (`:`)

 ### Sanity_NotInitLowerPropName

-Found property name that does not start with a lower-case
+Found property name that does not start with a lower-case.
+All property names must start with a lower-case letter.

 ### Sanity_MultipleDcidValues

-Found dcid with more than one value
+The value of the `dcid` property had more than one value

 ### Sanity_DcidTableEntity

-Value of DCID property was an 'E:' reference in TMCF, which is invalid
+Value of the `dcid` property was an `E:` reference in TMCF, which is invalid

 ### Sanity_VeryLongDcid

-Found a DCID that was too long
+Found a DCID that was too long.
+In the current configuration, the maximum allowed length of DCID is 256 characters.

 ### Sanity_NonAsciiValueInNonText

-Found non-ASCII characters in a value which was not a text (a text value is a value surrounded by quotes)
+Found non-ASCII characters in a value which was not a text.

+A text value is a value surrounded by quotes.

 ### Sanity_RefPropHasNonRefValue